-Doorknock to target Goulburn, Batemans Bay for the first time enough volunteers was critical conferences gave in food and other assistance, as well as youth and special works programs such as homeless services and the night patrol.
+Doorknock to target Goulburn, Batemans Bay for the first time other assistance, as well as youth and special works programs such as homeless services and the night patrol.

 "It is always the case that the number of people out there doorknocking is proportional to the amount of money you get back," he said.